-Deltocyathus Agassizii, which is not uncommon in the Florida channel, at depths varying from sixty to three hundred and twenty-seven fathoms, has been dredged by us at the mouth of Massachusetts Bay, in one hundred and forty fathoms (temperature $39^{\circ}$ to $42^{\circ}$ Fahr.).
+Deltocyathus Agassizii, which is not uncommon in the Florida channel, at depths varying from sixty to three hundred and twenty-seven fathoms, has been dredged by us at the mouth of Massachusetts Bay, in one hundred and forty fathoms (temperature 39° to 42° Fahr.).
 An allied form is Ulocyathus arcticus Sars, said by Duncan to be the same as Flabellum laciniatum Edwards and Haime, a fossil of the late tertiary, dredged by us in one hundred and fifty fathoms, near St. George's Banks, Gulf of Maine.

 In the family of which Oculina, the eye-coral, is a type, the polyp stock is compound, branched, increasing by lateral buds.
-Lophohelia prolifera Pallas (Fig. 53) occurs in the seas of Norway, and has likewise been found to occur on the banks off Nova Scotia and Newfoundland, while it lives in the Florida Straits, in from 195 to 315 fathoms.
+Lophohelia prolifera Pallas (Fig. 53) occurs in the seas of Norway, and will possibly be found to occur on the banks off Nova Scotia and Newfoundland, since it lives in the Florida Straits, in from 195 to 315 fathoms.

-In Maandrina, or the brain-coral, Favia, Astraa and Astrangia, we have representatives of the important group Astraacca, in which the corallum is massive, more or less hemispherical, and the polyp-cells or calicles are distinctly lamello-radiate within, and generally so without.
-Budding is usually carried on by division of the disks, or by spontaneous fission.
-In Mussa the polyps are sometimes two inches in breadth, as large as ordinary Actinia.
-Diploria cerebriformis Edwards and Haime is a brain-coral which is pommon in the West Indies and at the Bermudas, sometimes growing to a diameter of three feet.
-The common large West Indian brain-coral is Maandrina labyrinthica.
+In Mæandrina, or the brain-coral, Favia, Astræa and Astrangia, we have representatives of the important group Astræacea, in which the corallum is massive, more or less hemispherical, and the polyp-cells or calicles are distinctly lamello-radiate within, and generally so without.
+Budding is always carried on by division of the disks, or by spontaneous fission.
+In Mussa the polyps are sometimes two inches in breadth, as large as ordinary Actiniæ.
+Diploria cerebriformis Edwards and Haime is a brain-coral which is common in the West Indies and at the Bermudas, sometimes growing to a diameter of three feet.
+The common large West Indian brain-coral is Mæandrina labyrinthica.

-In Astraea pallida Dana, of the Feejee Islands, the polyps are pale, the disks bluish gray, and the tentacles whitish.
+In Astræa pallida Dana, of the Feejee Islands, the polyps are pale, the disks bluish gray, and the tentacles whitish.
 The polyps of many corals are beautifully colored.
-Those of Astrangia Dance Agassiz are white.
+Those of Astrangia Danæ Agassiz are white.
 In this coral, as observed by Dana, the polyps stand prominently above the calicles, as only their bases secrete coral.
-The tentacles have minute warty prominences, each full of lasso-cells, This coral ranges as far north as Nantucket and Buzzard's Bay.
-In the mushroom corals, Fungia, the large corallum is the secretion of a single polyp which may be a foot in length.
-Large branching corals abound on the reefs of Florida, the most abundant of which grows nearly two feet high and branches out like the horns of a deer.
-Such is Madrepora cervicornis Lamarck.
+The tentacles have minute warty prominences, each full of lasso-cells.

-Fig. 58.-Lophakelia prolifera.-After Wyville-Thompson.
+Fig. 53.-Lophohelia prolifera.-After Wyville-Thompson.